 What Causes Glaucoma?

-Glaucoma is typically caused by increased pressure within the eye due to an inability of fluid to drain properly.
-When your eyes experience high levels of pressure, the optic nerve, a delicate and vulnerable part of your eye, can become damaged.
+Glaucoma is typically caused by increased intraocular pressure (pressure within the eye) due to an inability of fluid to drain properly.
+When your eyes experience high levels of pressure–known as ocular hypertension–the optic nerve, a delicate and vulnerable part of your eye, can become damaged.
 Since this often begins without noticeable symptoms, regular eye exams to detect early stages of glaucoma should be a crucial part of your regular healthcare.
 Those who may be at an increased risk of developing glaucoma include people with a family history of glaucoma, people over the age of 40, African-Americans age 35 and over, diabetics, people with extreme nearsightedness, and long-term steroid users.
 During an annual eye exam, our extensively trained eye doctors will review your optic nerve under magnification to check for any signs of change.
-The exam can also include a check for high pressure within the eye.
+The exam can also include a check for high intraocular pressure.

 Narrow-angle glaucoma is a less common form of the disease, caused by high pressure within the eye that causes the iris to move forward, completely blocking the eye’s ability to drain.
 This blockage causes a rapid spike in pressure, and can often result in an emergency condition called acute closed-angle glaucoma.
 Acute closed-angle glaucoma can result in blindness if it is not immediately diagnosed and treated.
 This type of glaucoma can cause devastating vision impairment within days, so it is vital to have your eyes examined as quickly as possible.